ElaXan/GCAndroid/README.md

 # GCAndroid
+Project is free to use, so if you buy from someone, please refund.

+# About
 What can do if Localhost?
 * Lowest Ping
 * Can edit the Code (Banner, Event, Abyss, and etc)